Slawak1/Problem-Set-2019/README.md

 Problem No.2
     Write a program that outputs whether or not today is a day that begins with the letter T. An example of running this program on a Thursday is as follows.

+Problem No.3
+    Write a program that prints all numbers between 1,000 and 10,000 that are divisible by 6 but not 12.